CollinRooney12/htsprophet/README.md

 	*All numbers represent the number of sessions for each node in the Hierarchy

-•	Because of the way orderHier was written, if you have more than 4 categorical columns, then you must get the data in this format on your own while also producing the list of lists called nodes o	Nodes – describes the structure of the hierarchy
+Because of the way orderHier was written, if you have more than 4 categorical columns, then you must get the data in this format on your own while also producing the list of lists called nodes
+Nodes – describes the structure of the hierarchy

-	Here it would equal [[3],[2,2,2],[4,4,4,4,4,4]]
+Here it would equal [[3],[2,2,2],[4,4,4,4,4,4]]

-•	There are 3 nodes in the first level: Land, Air, Sea
+There are 3 nodes in the first level: Land, Air, Sea

-•	There are 2 children for each of those nodes: Stone tablet, Car phone
+There are 2 children for each of those nodes: Stone tablet, Car phone

-•	There are 4 business markets for each of those nodes: Tokyo, Hamburg etc. o	If you use the orderHier function, nodes will be the second output of the function
+There are 4 business markets for each of those nodes: Tokyo, Hamburg etc.

+If you use the orderHier function, nodes will be the second output of the function

 # Part II: Prophet inputs

-•	Anything that you would specify in Prophet you can specify in hts().
+Anything that you would specify in Prophet you can specify in hts().
 It’s also flexible and will allow you to input a dataframe of values for inputs like cap, capF, and changepoints.
 All of these inputs are specified when you call hts, and after that you just let it run.

-o	The following is the description of inputs and outputs for hts as well as the specified defaults:
+The following is the description of inputs and outputs for hts as well as the specified defaults:
     Parameters
     ----------------
      y - dataframe of time-series data